ctwardy/jacobs-vault/ais-analytics/README.md

 On the cloud, from the main directory, run these commands:
 ```
 make update
-scripts/main.sh
+scripts/velocities.sh
 ```
 The output can then be found in the `logs` directory.

-To automatically update your package with the new code edits, run the script, and look at the log output, from the main directory, run these commands:
+To automatically update your package with the new code edits, run the script, and look at the log output, from the main directory, run this combined command:
 ```
-make update && scripts/main.sh && sleep 1 && ls -t logs | head -n 1 && tail -f logs/$( ls -t logs | head -n 1 )
+make update && scripts/velocities.sh && sleep 1 && ls -t logs | head -n 1 && tail -f logs/$( ls -t logs | head -n 1 )
 ```

 ## Development in ipython shell or Jupyter notebook